ydsaglme/harvard_cs50_sql/project/readme.md

 **_User-Ads Relationship (1:M):_** _The relationship between the user and ads is one-to-many relationship.
 A specific user can create various ads, while specific ads belong to one user._

-USER-MESSAGE RELATIONSHIP (1:M): Relationship between user and message is one-to-many relationship.
-A specific user can message various people, while the messages sent belong to one user.
+**_User-Message Relationship (1:M):_** _The relationship between user and message is one-to-many relationship.
+A specific user can message various people, while the messages sent belong to one user._

-STREAMER-STREAM RELATIONSHIP (1:M): Relationship between streamer and stream is one-to-one relationship.
-A specific streamer can stream at most various stream, while a specific stream can be streamed at most simultaneous by one streamer.
+**_Streamer-Stream Relationship (1:M):_** _The relationship between streamer and stream is one-to-many relationship.
+A specific streamer can stream at most various stream, while a specific stream can be streamed at most simultaneous by one streamer._

-POSTS-COMMENTS RELATIONSHIP (1:M): Relationship between posts and comments is one-to-many relationship.
+**_Posts-Comments Relationship (1:M):_** _The relationship between posts and comments is one-to-many relationship.
 A specific comment can be in one post.
-One post can involve various comments.
+However, one post can involve various comments._

-USER-COMMENTS RELATIONSHIP (1:M): Relationship between user and comments is one-to-many relationship.
-A specific user can various comments one post.
-User who comment is one user, USER-POST RELATIONSHIP (1:M): Relationship between user and relationship is one-to-many relationship.
-A specific user can create various posts, while specific post belong to one user.
+**_User-Comments Relationship (1:M):_** _The relationship between user and comments is one-to-many relationship.
+A specific user can make various comments on a post.
+However, user who makes it is just a single user._

+**_User-Posts Relationship (1:M):_** _The relationship between user and posts is one-to-many relationship.
+A specific user can create various posts, while specific post belong to one user._

 ADS–VEHICLE_ADS RELATIONSHIP (1:1): Relationship between ads and vehicle ads is one-to-one relationship.
 A vehicle ad must be an ad and an ad can be a vehicle ad or not.
 ADS–HOUSE_ADS RELATIONSHIP (1:1): Relationship between ads and house ads is one-to-one relationship.
 A house ad must be an ad and an ad can be a house or not.
 ADS–OTHER_PRODUCTS_ADS RELATIONSHIP (1:1): Relationship between ads and other products ads is one-to-one relationship.
 An other products ad must be an ad and an ad can be an other product or not.